Michael Tolliver Lives: A Novelby Ambrose Bierce

 which disappeared from the San Francisco Mint in the days following

 the Great Quake.
-But the murders take place in contemporary San
+But the murders take place

 Francisco--well, almost contemporary: the pre-dot-com days of